dominikvaradi/altv-mango-vue-tailwind-starter/README.md

 Mango Framework is a server-side framework for alt:V, which is a multiplayer modification for Grand Theft Auto V.
 Check out the [alt:V](https://altv.mp/) and [Mango Framework](https://altv-mango.vercel.app/) documentations for more information.

+The project utilizes the monorepo concept by [Turborepo](https://turbo.build/)

 ## Requirements

 - [Node.js](https://nodejs.org/en/)